redx-hacker/RED-X-HACKER/README.md

 <br>
 It was created by Spider Anongreyhat (Anonspidey) <br><br>

-## How To install PhoneNumber-OSINT on termux:
+## How To install PhoneNumberinfi-Redx on termux: